Many parents know when it’s time for their teenagers to get behind the wheel.

 During the six-month period, the teen driver must satisfy requirements including:

-- Completion of a driver’s education course;
+• Completion of a driver’s education course

-- 8 hours of driving instruction; and
+• 8 hours of driving instruction

-- 50 hours of supervised driving experience, at least 10 of which occur at night.
+• 50 hours of supervised driving experience, at least 10 of which occur at night

 Ohio Teenage Driving Restrictions